Como, New South Wales: Georges River railway bridge and Como Station

 Since 1942, the original Georges River rail bridge has carried Sydney Water's pipeline, which runs from Woronora Dam to the Penshurst Reservoirs.

 In 1972, a new concrete dual-track railway bridge was constructed to the west of the original Como Railway Bridge.
 It eliminated the bottleneck imposed by the original Gauntlet track design which had limited service numbers on the increasingly busy Sutherland line.
 A new Como railway station was built 800m further to the south, and the old station was demolished.
 The original Como Railway Bridge has been converted for use by pedestrians and cyclists.

-Hotels/Accommodation
+Hotels and accommodation

 The first hotel to open in the area (circa 1883) was reported somewhat confusingly in newspapers of the day as either the "Woronora", "Woniora", "Wiganora" or "Worinora" Hotel (see Timeline below for details).